PhilippeBekaert/snd-hdspe/README.md

 # snd-hdspe
 New linux kernel driver for RME HDSPe MADI / AES / RayDAT / AIO and AIO Pro sound cards and extension modules.
 In addition to the functionality offered by the stock snd-hdspm linux driver, this driver provides support for the HDSPe AIO Pro card and TCO module LTC output.
 The control interface has been completely updated, enabling access to the advanced features of these professional audio cards though the generic ALSA control mechanisms instead of ad-hoc ioctl's.
-It comes with a friendly user space configuration tool: [hdspeconf](https://github.com/PhilippeBekaert/hdspeconf).
+Users will appreciate [hdspeconf](https://github.com/PhilippeBekaert/hdspeconf), the friendly user space HDSPe sound card configuration tool that builds upon this driver.

 **Instructions**